What are Plant Assets?

-- Land – The land is the only asset which is not depreciated, its value remains intact over the business tenure.
+- Land – The land is the only asset that is not depreciated; its value remains intact over the business tenure.

-- Land Improvements – When the expenditure incurred is related to enhancing the usability of the land, then it should be booked as a plant asset and if it is practically feasible to estimate the useful life, then they should be depreciated.
+- Land Improvements – When the expenditure incurred is related to enhancing the usability of the land.
+It should be booked as a plant asset, and if it is practically feasible to estimate the useful life, then they should be depreciated.

-- Buildings – One of the most common examples of plant assets, or fixed assets.
+- Buildings – It is one of the most common examples of plant assets or fixed assets.
 They can be either purchased or taken on lease, depending upon the fund availability with the company.

-- Office Equipment – Inverters, racks, tables, chairs, etc, fall under this category and they need to be grouped for convenience purposes.
-This is not an exhaustive list and the company can further categorize its assets, depending on its requirements and accounting policies.
+- Office Equipment – Inverters, racks, tables, chairs, etc., fall under this category, and they need to be grouped for convenience purposes.
+It is not an exhaustive list, and the company can further categorize its assets, depending on its requirements and accounting policies.